johnoltman65/mass_contact/README.txt

    cannot be changed.
- * If your category permissions are not showing up correctly, check your category name and make sure you do not have any stray characters or any characters that Drupal does not allow.
+ * If your category permissions are not showing up correctly, check your category name and make sure you do not have any stray characters or any characters that Drupal does not allow, especially the single quote
+   character: '.
  * If you experience "return-path" errors when sending e-mail, you can try the Return-Path module (http://drupal.org/project/returnpath) to see if that solves your problem.